 Passion in Business - hype, excuse or belief?

-It almost always defines the business and most often credited as the reason for the existence of many a businesses - Passion.
-However, I am yet to come across businesses addressing it for actual gains (beyond an inane line on it) - by harnessing the "soul" that is supposed to be!
+It almost always defines business and most often credited as reason for existence of many a businesses - Passion.
+However, businesses are far from addressing it for gains & their own sustainability (beyond an inane line on it) - by harnessing the "soul" that is supposed to be!

 And then, there is the breed of businesspersons using this to assume some sort of an expression of license to what would otherwise have been unacceptable!
 It is also in rampant usage while trying to find differentiation or to justify a certain value, usually with no credible or meaningful outcome/results from it!